sebastienrousseau/crypto-service/packages/crypto-lib/README.md

 ## Installation

-To install Crypto Service, use either `npm` or `yarn` to use the application with NodeJS or the Command Line Interface.
+To install Crypto Lib, use either `npm` or `yarn` to use the application with NodeJS or the Command Line Interface.

 - `npm i @sebastienrousseau/crypto-service`